AksharaaSharmaa/Library_Recommendation_System/README.md

 </div>

 Access to extensive Korean book database with search capabilities by genre, author, title, and ISBN.
-Get comprehensive book metadata, cover images, popularity metrics, and **rich content for video generation** to enhance your reading experience.
+Get comprehensive book metadata, cover images, popularity metrics, and **rich content for audiovisual generation** to enhance your reading experience.

 <div align="center">